 The monitor and chair are supported as part of a large metal frame with various points for bolting on additional, optional parts you can either buy, make or cannibalise from other bits of kit.

 The parts themselves were packaged in numbered boxes that made setting up a lot easier but don’t try and use the written instructions; there are some great instructional videos here.
-It does take a while; I made liberal use of the rewind and pause buttons to see exactly what I needed to d but the instructions were nice and clear.
+It does take a while and I made liberal use of the rewind and pause buttons to see exactly what I needed to d but the instructions were nice and clear.

-The way the system was constructed was really clever; the various parts attach together using similar (or the same) systems so there’s not a plethora of different parts to keep track of.
+The way the system was constructed was clever; the various parts attach together using similar (or the same) systems so there’s not a plethora of different screws and connectors to keep track of.
 Most of the time there’s plenty of clearance to connect the parts with the bolts and there’s normally only one way you can attach things (if you use the video; the written instructions are a bit more unclear so I only used them for reference).